QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 	R	G	B
 	220	220	220

-The keyword :code:`RAYLEIGHDMP`: defines a stiffness proportional Rayleigh damping coefficient (see :ref:`Structural (Rayleigh) Damping`).
+The keyword :code:`RAYLEIGHDMP`: defines a stiffness proportional Rayleigh damping coefficient (see :ref:`Damping of Structural Bodies`).
 The parameters :code:`STIFFTUNER` and :code:`MASSTUNER` can be used to tune the global stiffness or mass properties of the data table through a multiplication by this factor.
 The keyword :code:`RGBCOLOR` defines the rgb values that are used to color the structural body during the 3D visualization.

 The keyword :code:`DISC` controls the discretization of the body into structural nodes.
 The following options are available: